mvnrsa/paygate/README.md

 # WARNING: The upstream repository `PWParsons/paygate` is no longer maintained :warning:

-> This is a simple update to allow use on php 8
+## This is a simple update by mvnrsa to allow installation together with php 8

 <img src="https://repository-images.githubusercontent.com/203629326/d9fb0480-add4-11ea-91ec-99a6638a9496">